yKubilay/autostore-sim/README.md

-# Autostore Simulator 🏭🤖
+# Autostore Warehouse Simulator 🏭🤖

-A Go-based simulator where virtual robots navigate a 3D grid in real time.
+A Go-based simulator where virtual robots navigate a 3D warehouse grid in real time.

 Started to **explore Go's concurrency** and build scalable backend systems.
 Planning to expand with **Docker, GCP, and monitoring**.